 - Authors grant the right of first publication to MAST.

 Incomplete submissions or those received after the deadline may not be considered.
 Submissions outside the scope of the journal or specific theme of issues will not be selected for peer reviews and publication.

 All submissions must:

 - include a concise and informative title, the name and affiliation of all the authors, their current position, together with a valid e-mail address.

 - include a short author biography (150 words).

-- use the MLA citation style (latest version).
+- use the MLA citation style (Eight Edition).
 The use of endnotes is permitted but should be kept to a minimum.

 - submissions must be sent in Microsoft Word and typed in Times New Roman, 12 points, double space with 1-inch margins.
 Use italics, rather than underlining except with URL addresses.
 All images, illustrations, figures, and tables must be placed within the text at the appropriate place, rather than at the end.

-- All attached media files (image/video/sound) in all submissions must ensure an adequate quality for web display.
+- In all categories, the attached or embedded media files (images/video/sound) or embedded images must ensure an adequate quality for web display.

-- For video essays, please submit a link to the video online (provide a password, if required).
+- Video essays: must provide a link to the video online (provide a password, if required).